CraftyC7/LunarConfig/Package/README.md

 Hopefully as I have time I intend to add some of the following:

-* Relying on primarily DawnLib as opposed to 4 different libraries.
-* CSync integration, so host configuration is used by all clients automatically.
 * Cleaner and more optimized code (please don't look at my mess now).
-* Injection and modification of any setting based on the current moon, LLL tags, current interior, or current weather.
+* Injection and modification of any setting based on the current moon, tags, current interior, or current weather.

 ## Credits